 - explain your reasons (e.g. what the other health professional can offer that you cannot)

 - ask the person how they feel about your suggestion

 - discuss what they would like to gain from the referral, as this will influence to whom the referral will be made.

-To date there is limited evidence for strategies to overcome psychological barriers to insulin use.
-Thus, recommended strategies are based on clinical experience and expertise.
+Recent studies have investigated strategies to overcome psychological insulin resistance.
+Demonstrating the injection process, explaining the benefits of insulin, and a collaborative style were the three most helpful actions of health professionals in facilitating insulin initiation.
+These recommended strategies are based on recent research, clinical experience, and expertise.
 For most people, an initial reluctance to use insulin can usually be overcome.

 Common barriers and practical strategies for minimising these barriers are listed in Appendix D. Not all strategies will suit everyone, so you will need to work with the person to tailor appropriate solutions to their specific barriers, needs and preferences.
 Discussing the individual’s responses to the ITAS items is useful for this purpose.